cheery/lever/README.md

 datatypes that are accessible from the `base` -module are described here along their operations.

+### Runtime objects

+`runtime/objects/__init__.py` collects runtime objects together into a single module that can be imported.

+`runtime/objects/common.py` constructs the foundations for the type and object space.

 ### Prelude

  TODO: Object system has to be there before we are ready to